goharbor/website/docs/administration/sbom-support/_index.md

 ---
-title: SBOM support
+title: SBOM Generation Capabilities
 weight: 43
 ---

-With the increasing requirements of regulation enforcement from government, stakeholders and engineers in the software industry start paying more attention to the supply chain security using Software Bill of Materials - SBOM.
-Currently, Harbor has already supported SBOM as an accessory manually uploaded to an Harbor registry through third-party tool like `trivy` and
-`oras`.
-Starting from Harbor v2.11.0, an SBOM can be generated automatically with Harbor default scanner - Trivy.
-In addition to that, users can also click on the `GENERATE SBOM` button on Harbor portal to manually generate an SBOM without third-party CLI clients.

-## How to automatically generate an SBOM on image pushed to Harbor?
+In today's software development landscape, supply chain security has emerged as a critical concern.
+As Dev, Ops or Sec engineers, we must recognize its significance and adopt effective practices to safeguard our projects.

+One crucial tool for managing software dependencies is the Software Bill of Materials (SBOM).
+An SBOM acts as an inventory list, documenting all components used in a software project.
+It provides transparency by listing dependencies, their versions, and associated licenses present it the software or container image.
+This visibility helps engineers as well as software systems track and manage potential security issues effectively.

+Moreover, SBOMs play a vital role in compliance and audits.
+Regulatory requirements and industry standards demand robust supply chain practices.
+By maintaining an accurate SBOM, organizations can ensure transparency, making audits easier and helping them meet legal obligations.

+Since version 2.11 Harbor supports now automatic generation of SBOMs in combination with a third-party vulnerability scanner extension.
+The currently primary supported Harbor vulnerability extension that supports SBOM generation is Trivy.

+## Automatic Generation of SBOMs during Image Push

-To automatically generate an SBOM upon images pushed to Harbor, users need to navigate to the `Configuration` tab of the project where an image is pushed.
-Then select the checkbox of `SBOM generation` and click `SAVE` button afterwards.
+To automatically generate an SBOM for images pushed to Harbor, users need to navigate to the `Configuration` tab of the project where an image was pushed.
+Then select the checkbox of `SBOM generation` and click `SAVE` button afterward.

 ![Enable SBOM auto generation configuration](../../img/sbom-integration/1_enable_auto_generate_sbom.png)

-Then users can `docker push` an image to this project as configured above.
-An SBOM will be generated automatically after the image is pushed successfully.
+After the configuration change, newly pushed images `docker push ...` to this project will be automatically trigger the SBOM generation process using the assigned scanner defined in the Scanner section.

 ![SBOM automatically generated](../../img/sbom-integration/2_sbom_accessory.png)

+In the project artifact page,
+users can see the SBOM details link as shown in the above image.
-By clicking the yellow rectangle as shown in the above image, users will be redirected to the SBOM details page as shown below.
-A table of package name, package current version, and package license are available within the Harbor portal UI and a download link `DOWNLOAD SBOM` is also available for users to download the file containing full SBOM contents.
+By clicking on the "SBOM Details" (Inside the yellow rectangle), users will be redirected to the SBOM details page.

+A table with package name, its current version, and package license will become visible, including a download link `DOWNLOAD SBOM` to download the file containing full SBOM details in SPDX format.

 ![SBOM details](../../img/sbom-integration/3_sbom_details.png)

-## How to manually generate an SBOM against an image
+## Manual SBOM Generation for Container Images With Harbor

+In case the automatic SBOM generation is not enabled or desired, Users can selectively generate SBOMs for container images.
+Navigate to the artifact page
+and select the images for which the SBOM should be generated.
+After one or more images are selected, the Button `GENERATE SBOM` will become available.
+It is also possible
-Users can navigate to the artifact page and select an image upon which to generate an SBOM.
-And stopping generating SBOM is also available after clicking the `ACTIONS` drop-down menu.
+to abort the SBOM generation inside the `ACTIONS` drop-down menu.

 ![SBOM manual generation and stopping](../../img/sbom-integration/4_stop_manual_generate_sbom.png)